 Mammography can detect lumps and other forms of breast disease, including breast cancer, that may be too small to be felt by an experienced examiner.
 This early detection is your best opportunity for a total cure.

 X-ray equipment dedicated exclusively to performing mammograms is used.
 This allows us to use x-ray levels that are three to nine times lower than normal x-ray levels.

-Digital mammograms are available at:
+Digital mammograms are available at all Catholic Health sites.

 Menstruation: If you are pre-menopausal, try to schedule your mammogram the week after your period, when your breasts will be the least sensitive.
 Avoid having your mammogram the week before your period.

 Records: If you have mammography films or images from another hospital or clinic, contact their radiology records department and make arrangements to pick them up prior to your mammogram.
 You will need to bring these to your appointment.

 Beverages: Avoid caffeinated beverages 48 hours prior to your exam, as caffeine could make your breasts more sensitive.

 Do not wear deodorant or any other powders, perfumes or locations under your arms or breast area on the day of your appointment.
 Residues produced by these items could show up on and interfere with your images.

 Wear comfortable clothing to your appointment.
 Because you will be asked to remove all of your clothes from the waist up, you may wish to dress in two pieces.
 Gowns will be available for you to wear prior to your exam.

 Bring all previous mammography images to your appointment if you had them taken outside the Catholic Health network.